Private Water Testing

 Step 1.
 See Your Health Care Provider

 It is important to see your health care provider after being bitten by any animal for two reasons.
 First, you need to keep the wound from getting infected by having it properly cleaned and dressed by your health care provider.
 Second, you need to make sure that your tetanus shot is up-to-date.
 This is another way to prevent infection.
-If you were born in the
+If you were born in the United States, you likely had these shots when you were young; however, as an adult, you need a booster shot every 10 years.

 Step 2.
 Contact the Health District